 Meet Charlotte.
 Charlotte makes amazing geometric jewellery from floor tiles (hence the hilarious title).
 But this stuff is way too good to walk all over.
 This interview is part 1 of a little focus I’m having this month on the agency Designers-Makers, who support designer-maker (surprise!) folks in many lovely ways, providing a platform to sell from, events to meet their customers at and help with running their own business.
-They have an awesome collection of makers on their site and I’m excited to introduce you to a few more.
+They have an awesome collection of makers on their site and I’m excited to introduce you to a few more, and if you go online you can buy solid silver necklace online in case you’re looking for a gift for your loved ones.
 Anyway, onwards to meet Charlotte Filshie Jewellery!
 She’s pretty damn cool.

 Roxie Necklace // £75 // Charlotte Filshie @ Designers Makers